|Academic Information: CEU Classes||Purchase of Textbooks|

 Unofficial transcripts are available through Titan Online via the Student Portal.
 The first time a student accesses the portal, they should login using their CWID and PIN.
 Once they login, they will create a personalized username and password that will be required each time they access the portal.

-Note: All official transcripts are handled through A & R, including those for UEE Classes.
+Note: All official transcripts are handled through Registration and Records, including those for Extension and International Programs classes.

 The California State University, Fullerton Police Department is located at the corner of State College Blvd. and Gymnasium Drive.
 University Police is open 24 hours a day, 7 days a week, including holidays.